In this article you will learn:

 Lazy Author Alert:

 This is going to be Part 1 of a 4 Part series.
-I will link the next article at the end.
 If you need help implementing these principles, don't be afraid to reach out.
-Below are my guiding rules for making healthy, lifelong choices with protein:
+Below are my guiding rules for making healthy, lifelong choices with regards to protein:

 Make sure that your beef, dairy and collagen sources are all grass-fed.
 Dairy should be organic.